 One of the ways to promote use of your WhatsApp channel is to add the WhatsApp channel to your website chat on your website and web shop.
 This change is not only the most visible one, but also the easiest one to implement.
 Why?
 Because we offer a ready to use HTML-code you can add to any website.
 With this code, your customers will have 3 ways to get started with WhatsApp.

 - When visiting your website on desktop or tablet, the chat pop-up will show a QR-code.
 By scanning this code with their mobile phone, customers will automatically open a chat with your customer care agent.

 - When visiting your website on desktop or tablet, the customer can also choose to (instead of scanning the QR code) use WhatsApp Web instead.
 This way, they can start the conversation on their desktop or tablet.

 - When the customer visits your website on his mobile device, clicking the chat option will automatically open the WhatsApp chat.
 Starting a conversation will be as easy as chatting with their friends!

 And there’s more!

-Also, did you know you can also add RCS for Android messages and Apple Business Chat for users that visit your website via their iPhone.
+Also, did you know you can also add RCS for Android messages and Apple Messages for Business for users that visit your website via their iPhone.
 When using an Android phone, the WhatsApp and Android options will be shown, depending of course on whether you’ve connected this channel.
 When using an iOS device, ABC can be added next to WhatsApp, so website visitors can choose their favorite channel to reach out to your customer care team.
 Displaying a communication channel which will not work does not make sense will depreciate the value.
 So, we’ve incorporated this in our code.

 Again, all you need to do is embed this in your website.
 And it is open source, so if you want to add to the code, please feel free to do so and share it again for others to use.
 For the code to embed this feature, please visit our developers page.